Helping You Avoid Life-Changing Penalties For Drug Crimes

 Attorney Frey can assist you with federal charges for drug crimes such as distribution, trafficking, importation, possession and manufacturing.
 While penalties for conviction of these crimes can vary, they are always serious.
 Depending on the amount and type of controlled substance involved, you may face the following consequences:

-• Trafficking of a Schedule II substance such as cocaine or heroin – No less than five years in prison for a first offense, no less than 10 years if it is your second offense.
+- Trafficking of a Schedule II substance such as cocaine, fentanyl or heroin – a first offense can trigger a five-year mandatory minimum prison sentence, increasing to 10 years if it is your second offense.

-• Possession of a controlled substance – For your first offense, up to one year in prison and no less than $1,000 in fines.
-For your second offense, you could be incarcerated for up to two years.
+- Federal possession of a controlled substance – For your first offense, up to one year in prison and no less than $1,000 in fines.
+However, a second conviction can double your potential incarceration time to two years.

 Whatever your federal drug charge, The Frey Law Firm will fight to protect your rights and make sure zealous prosecutors do not overstep in their attempt to get you convicted.